Sign Up For Our Newsletter

 Uniquely West Australian trails initiatives are being undertaken by the Parks and Wildlife Service of the Department of Biodiversity, Conservation & Attractions and other land managers, which will showcase the remarkable WA environment as a world-class trails and adventure destination.

 Over $50M is being invested to create and improve sustainable walk, cycle and paddle trails across Western Australia.
+All trails are planned and implemented using the Western Australian eight-step Trail Development Process.

 Mountain biking is one of the fastest growing recreational, sport and tourism activities in Western Australia.
 Trail projects include dedicated mountain bike networks in the Perth Metro and Hills, Dwellingup, Collie, Pemberton, Margaret River, Mt Barker, Walpole-Nornalup and as far north as the Kimberley.